ancuongnguyen07/AdvancedNetworking/assignments/task-quic.md

 so that `file-C.txt` gets higher priority than others, but so that transmission of all streams starts as soon as possible.

-Report in MyCourses at what time does each file transfer start and when it is completed before and after the priority adjustment.
-Provide also the command line you used, and the resulting qlog file from client side.
-More information about stream priorities can be found in
+In MyCourses, report the start and completion times of each stream transfer for all three files, both before and after the priority adjustment.
+Additionally, provide the command line used to start the client and include the resulting qlog file from the client.
-**[RFC 9218](https://datatracker.ietf.org/doc/html/rfc9218)**.
+More information about stream priorities can be found in **[RFC 9218](https://datatracker.ietf.org/doc/html/rfc9218)**.
 You will need the `--send-priority-update` option in `quiche-client` command line, and add some query parameters to the HTTP URLs.
 You can use the `--help`